 The keywords: “The Amen, the faithful and true Witness” all refer to Jesus and conclude that all creation came into existence because of Him (John 1:3, Colossians 1:16).

 15 I know your works, that you are neither cold nor hot.
 I wish that you were cold or hot.

 The church members in Laodicea were compromising their faith in Jesus Christ.

-Hot or cold refers to a person’s decision in either obeying the Lord or rejecting His Word.
+Hot or cold refers to a person’s decision to either obey the Lord or reject His Word.
 God detests a person who plays both sides.

 The “verse by verse through Revelation” series was made into a book.
 If you are interested in having a hardcopy or in an ebook format click: Bookstore